gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "I have two brothers, three sisters, and more cousins than a camel has fleas.
 Half of them write poetry, and between them the rest can probably recite every tragic soliloquy written in the last two hundred years.
-I've seen them in love, out of love, next door to love, puking up their guts in love's outhouse---you name it, I've seen it."
+I've seen them in love, out of love, next door to love, puking up their guts in love's outhouse—you name it, I've seen it."

 "But you've never been in love yourself, have you?
 Have you?
 Ah, there, you see?